Hammarn/1MB335/Lab1.md

-# Lab 1 - basic command line tutorial
+# Session 1 - basic command line tutorial

 ### What is UNIX?